How to Keep Your Dog's Paws Clean

 It's a good idea!
 Even if your dog's paws don't look dirty, they can be covered in fungus, bacteria, pollen, and even parasites.

-Although studies have found that their paws are actually cleaner than the soles of your shoes, you probably take your shoes off when you get home.
+Although a study at Utrecht University found that your dog's paws are actually cleaner than the soles of your shoes, you probably take your shoes off when you get home.
 Your dog, on the other hand, is running through your house and jumping on the furniture.
 Definitely worth a clean before letting them inside!

-Plus, during the winter, your dog's paws can form uncomfortable ice balls, trap road salt, and come into contact with poisonous deicing chemicals.
+Plus, during the winter, your dog's paws can be harmed by ice, road salt, and poisonous deicers.
 Giving your pet's paws a quick clean after a walk is a good habit to get into.
 It only takes a few minutes to help keep them safe and healthy, and it gives you chance to check their paws for any injuries or irritation.